atoms-ufrj/polybuild/README.md

 configurations for molecular dynamics simulations of dispersed polymers.

-### What does polybuild do?
+### What does Polybuild do?

-From a concise specification of the microstructure of a linear architecture dispersed polymeric system, the quantities of different molecules in the simulated sample and the parameters referring to the simulation box, the polybuild creates the configuration files, called xyz files, containing the positions of all particles for all molecular types in the sample.
-After that, it creates a file in a format recognized by the software Playmol[1] that packs the molecules in a simulation box with all the required description.
+Based on the concise specification of the microstructure of a linear architecture dispersed polymer system, the quantities of different molecules in the simulated sample and the parameters related to the simulation box, Polybuild creates the configuration files, called xyz files, containing the positions of all particles for all molecular types in the sample.
+After that, it creates a file in a format recognized by the software Playmol[1], which packs the molecules in a simulation box with all the required description.

-### Why polybuild is useful?
+### Why is Polybuild useful?

 Particle-based simulations require an initial configuration, which consists in the initial positions of all particles of the simulated system.
 The task of creating such initial conditions may not be trivial.
-It consists of an optimization problem with several constraints, such as box size and shape restrictions, reproduction of the system density, and the most difficult one, which is that short-range repulsions are not excessively large, thus resulting in numerical instability during the course of the simulation.[2,3] It is a common practice to use computer programs that solve this optimization problem by packing the particles in simulation boxes subject to the constraints that force fields impose.[4]
+It consists of an optimization problem with several constraints, such as: *(i)* box size and shape restrictions, *(ii)* reproduction of the system density, and *(iii)* the most difficult one, as short-range repulsions should not br excessively large, to prevent in numerical instability during the course of the simulation.[2,3] It is a common practice to use computer programs that solve this optimization problem by packing the particles in simulation boxes that are subject to the constraints that force fields impose.[4]
 Generally, these programs create an initial configuration by replicating atoms and molecules that make up the system in a defined region of space, respecting a series of spatial constraints, thus creating complex initial configurations.
-However, the number of different species in a dispersed polymer system can be in the order of thousands.
-This requires, therefore, the description of the topology of these thousands of chains.
-Even if the simulation reproduces only a small portion of space or if it involves a coarse-grained model, obtaining such information and feeding it to computer programs that generate initial configurations can be costly.
-For example, some simulations performed in the present study have about 300 oligomeric chains that differ in size or composition, and the definitions of the particles, chemical bonds and topology necessary to generate initial configurations occupy, for each system, about of 13000 lines of code, even without considering the information about angles and dihedrals.
+However, the number of different species in a dispersed polymer system can be in the order of many thousands.
+This requires, therefore, the description of the topology of these many thousands of chains.
+Even if the simulation reproduces only a small portion of space or if it involves a coarse-grained models, obtaining such information and feeding it to computer programs that generate initial configurations can be costly.